open62541/open62541/README.md

 ### Development

 As an open source project, new contributors are encouraged to help improve open62541.
+The file [CONTRIBUTING.md](CONTRIBUTING.md) aggregates good practices that we expect for code contributions.
 The following are good starting points for new contributors:

 - [Report bugs](https://github.com/open62541/open62541/issues)
 - Improve the [documentation](http://open62541.org/doc/current)